 Subjects in each study arm will receive a dose of IP immediately after and at 12±1 hours after each PEX.

-In all study arms, the second daily dose (SHP655 or placebo 12h after PEX) will be terminated if a local lab pre-PEX ADAMTS-13 activity level is $> 150\%$ or above the upper limit of quantification.
+In all study arms, the second daily dose (SHP655 or placebo 12h after PEX) will be terminated if a local lab pre-PEX ADAMTS-13 activity level is >150% or above the upper limit of quantification.
+If the ADAMTS-13 levels (based on local labs) are <50% between discharge and first weekly follow-up visit then the investigator may treat the patient with the IP prior to the scheduled visit.
+Any additional assessments may be conducted as per the investigator's judgement.